nikos-Gk/dialogue-quality-measures/README.md

 -openAIKEY: OpenAI API key, required if using OpenAI-based models.

--model_type: Specifies the model to use; options are "openai" or "llama" .
+-model_type: Specifies the model to use; options are "openai", "llama" or "transformers" .

--model_path:  Path to the local LlaMA model directory, used only if model_type is "llama".
+-model_path:  Path to the local LlaMA model directory, used only if model_type is "llama" or "transformers".

 -gpu: A boolean flag; if True, utilizes GPU (when available); otherwise defaults to CPU.